 On May 24, 2024, the Company filed a Certificate of Designations with respect to the Series Y Preferred Stock with the Secretary of State of the State of Delaware, thereby creating the Series Y Preferred Stock.
 The Certificate of Designations authorizes the issuance of up to 600,000 shares of Series Y Preferred Stock.
-The Series Y Preferred Stock is convertible into shares of Common Stock on a 1-for-100 basis, at the option of the holder, in whole or in part, at any time upon delivery of a valid conversion notice of the Company; or (ii) automatically upon the Company completing an equity financing for Common Stock (or convertible preferred stock, provided that under such circumstances such financing will not be deemed completed until such preferred stock has been fully converted into Common Stock) that raises no less than \$30.0 million in gross proceeds, among other requirements as set forth in the Certificate of Designations.
+The Series Y Preferred Stock is convertible into shares of common stock on a 1-for-100 basis, at the option of the holder, in whole or in part, at any time upon delivery of a valid conversion notice of the Company; or (ii) automatically upon the Company completing an equity financing for common stock (or convertible preferred stock, provided that under such circumstances such financing will not be deemed completed until such preferred stock has been fully converted into common stock) that raises no less than \$30.0 million in gross proceeds, among other requirements as set forth in the Certificate of Designations.
 Notwithstanding the foregoing, the Series Y Preferred Stock is subject to limitations on convertibility to the extent necessary to comply with the rules and regulations of Nasdaq.
+On September 26, 2024 the Company filed a Certificate of Amendment which increased the authorized number of shares of Series Y Preferred Stock from 600,000 shares to 900,000 shares.
 The following is a summary of the material terms of the Series Y Preferred Stock:

 - Voting Rights.
-The holders of the Series Y Preferred Stock shall not be entitled to vote on any matter on which holders of Common Stock shall be entitled to vote. - Liquidation.
-Each share of Series Y Preferred Stock carries a liquidation preference, senior to the Common Stock, Series X Preferred Stock, Senior Preferred Stock, and Junior Preferred Stock, in an amount equal to the Unpaid Liquidation Preference (as defined in the Certificate of Designations with respect to the Series Y Preferred Stock) at that time. - Conversion.
-The Series Y Preferred Stock will convert into shares of Common Stock on a 1-for-100 basis at the option of the holders of Series Y Preferred Stock at any time, or automatically subject to certain conditions. - Dividends.
-Each share of Series Y Preferred Stock is entitled to participate in dividends and other non-liquidating distributions, if, as and when declared by the Board of Directors of the Company, on a pari passu basis with the Common Stock, Senior Preferred Stock and Junior Preferred Stock. - Redemption.
+The holders of the Series Y Preferred Stock shall not be entitled to vote on any matter on which holders of common stock shall be entitled to vote. - Liquidation.
+Each share of Series Y Preferred Stock carries a liquidation preference, senior to the common stock, Series X Preferred Stock, Senior Preferred Stock, and Junior Preferred Stock, in an amount equal to the Unpaid Liquidation Preference (as defined in the Certificate of Designations with respect to the Series Y Preferred Stock) at that time. - Conversion.
+The Series Y Preferred Stock will convert into shares of common stock on a 1-for-100 basis at the option of the holders of Series Y Preferred Stock at any time, or automatically subject to certain conditions. - Dividends.
+Each share of Series Y Preferred Stock is entitled to participate in dividends and other non-liquidating distributions, if, as and when declared by the Board, on a pari passu basis with the common stock, Senior Preferred Stock and Junior Preferred Stock. - Redemption.
 The Series Y Preferred Stock is not redeemable at the election of the Company or at the election of the holder. - Maturity.
 The Series Y Preferred Stock shall be perpetual unless converted.